 Similar to how available surface area directly affects a bond’s holding power, the environment in which the rubber gasket seal performs is critical.
 Exposure to high temperatures, pressure, and chemicals must be considered and tested.

 Although rubber gaskets have been used in nearly any application imaginable (field testing is the ultimate test), a converter needs to send samples of any solution to a customer for trial.
 Application methods and conditions do vary, so testing is a must.

 Not every type of adhesive is designed to hold for the same amount of time.
-Even different gasket applications have different requirements, from temporary to permanent and everything between.
+Even different gasket applications have different requirements, from temporary to permanent and everything in between.

-Large and thin rectangles of rubber can be difficult to handle on its own.
-However, a converter can precisely die cut it and use a backing material to keep its shape until it’s put in place.
+Large and thin rectangles of rubber can be complex to handle independently.
+However, a converter can precisely die cut them and use a backing material to keep their shape until they’re put in place.
 At that point, a liner is removed, and the other matching part is applied, usually using automation to make it an exact fit.

 The importance of automation in gasket-making can’t be overlooked.
 Many converters can cut flatbed parts that must be applied by hand.
 The real value comes with engineering that creates a converted, automation-friendly, and ready product.

 Designing a gasket is no easy task, and it becomes even more challenging when you begin to consider gasket adhesives.

 If you have a gasket design, consider submitting it for evaluation based on how simple it would be to manufacture.
 As a flexible material converter, we’ve made millions of gaskets and can recommend materials and adhesives to increase manufacturability.

 You can also find additional resources and gasketing tips in our Learning Center, or contact us with questions.
 Hopefully, these questions will help you design the perfect gasket— happy gasketing!

 Originally published: November 23, 2021